vassar-robotics/navrim-lerobot/README.md

-# Leader Robot Position Reader (Minimal)
+# Robot Position Reader (Minimal)

-A minimal script to read and display joint positions from SO101 leader robot (5V) in real-time.
+A minimal script to read and display joint positions from SO101 robot in real-time.

 ## Requirements